The Hybrid Reality

 Hybrid delivery is not the embarrassment everybody keeps pretending it is.

-The real embarrassment is that so few people bothered to design it intentionally.
+The actual embarrassment is that so few organizations have designed it intentionally.

-This feels fixable…so I am going to explore this deeper in a series of upcoming articles.
+That feels fixable, so I am going to explore it deeper in the articles ahead.

 Join the Conversation